Kirbologist/Raman-Scattering-Code-Conversion/README.md

 ## Copyright Disclaimer

+The following libraries are open-source and were written by their respective developers under their respective licenses.
+Neither S. Li (myself), nor T. Plakhotnik wrote any of the following code.

-SMARTIES was written by Walter Somerville, Baptiste Auguié, and Eric Le Ru (copyright 2015); neither me, nor T. Plakhotnik wrote any of the original code.
+SMARTIES was written by Walter Somerville, Baptiste Auguié, and Eric Le Ru (copyright 2015).
 The package is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 You may find the original SMARTIES package here: https://www.wgtn.ac.nz/scps/research/research-groups/raman-lab/numerical-tools/smarties

 The code in tensor_matrix_cast.h was written by DavidAce on the following stackoverflow thread: https://stackoverflow.com/questions/48795789/eigen-unsupported-tensor-to-eigen-matrix (accessed 17 Dec 2021)

 Parts of the Eigen 3.4.0 library have been included under the MPL2 license and parts of the Boost 1.77.0 library have been included under the Boost license.
-Eigen and Boost were made by their respective developers listed on their websites, which neither myself nor T. Plakhotnik are a part of.
+Eigen and Boost were made by their respective developers listed on their websites.